homoluctus/table-writer/README.md

 ## Features

-- Support multiple lines
-  - Output words after the line break on the next row
+- Automatic wrap
-  - Line breaks when the number of words is greater than terminal width
+  - Line breaks if the number of words is greater than terminal width
 - Automatic padding
 - Choose predefined table styles
   - simple